Timelapse

 Your first task will be to release the barge and traverse the Nile.
 Examination of the dock area shows that the release mechanism is controlled by a system of water weights, ropes and pulleys.
 The sequence required to release the barge is suggested by a diagram in Entry 4 of the Professor's journal:

 From your initial arrival in the Egyptian world, move F7 R F L and click on the hanging basket exactly four times to fill the stone cistern.
 Move L F R F R F2 and observe that the cistern is completely filled.
 Move B2 L F R F and touch the pulley lever overhead to align the well bucket with the cistern outflow pipe.
-Click on the gray lever to empty the cistern water into the bucket hanging in the well and notice how the tension increases on the rope.
+Click on the gray lever at right to empty the cistern water into the bucket hanging in the well; notice how the tension increases on the rope.
 Move B R F2 L F L and click on the hanging basket exactly two times.
-Move L F R F2 R F and again click on the gray lever to add water to the well bucket.
+Move L F R F2 R F and again click on the gray lever at right to add water to the well bucket.
 Moving F, you'll see that the bucket is now completely filled and slightly tilted.
 Back out and return the pulley lever to its vertical position.
 Move B L F R F3 L F to the dock release lever.
 Drag this lever to the left to open the dock and release the barge.

 Move L F R F R F3 to cross the river in the barge (the Esc key can be used to skip the animation, if desired).
-Move L F L2 and pick up the spear from the dock.
-Move R2 F to face the crocodile guarding the dock temple.
+Move L F L2 and pick up the vertical spear from the dock.
+Move R2 F to face a crocodile guarding the dock temple.
 Wait until the crocodile moves his head to your left, then use the spear to jab at its pale neck area.
 After several stabs to this area, you will vanquish the crocodile.

 Move F5 R F3 into the temple embalming room.
 Open the chest and read each of the nine scrolls, noting the references to Egyptian gods and particularly to the Mirror of Hathor: